JamieHogg-depo/MCAR_ppl/README.md

 # MCAR_ppl

-This project is intended to explore efficient methods of fitting multivariate conditional autoregressive priors in Probabilistic Programming Languages such as Stan and PyMC.
+This project will explore efficient methods of fitting multivariate conditional autoregressive (MCAR) priors in Probabilistic Programming Languages (PPL) such as Stan and PyMC.